precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-direct-access.md

 ```

 {% tip %}
-If you want to have the flexibility of direct mesh access, but still want to use data mappings provided by preCICE, you may want to use [just-in-time data mappings](couple-your-code-just-in-time-mapping.html) in preCICE.
+If you want to have the flexibility of direct mesh access, but still want to use data mappings provided by preCICE, you may want to use [just-in-time data mappings](couple-your-code-just-in-time-mapping.html).
 {% endtip  %}

 ## Concept and API